KSanthanesh/dosa-palace/README.md

 1. I have alot of difficulties to change sqlite to postgres in Heroku.
 With the help of tutor support i manage to resolve the problem.
 2. When i updated the model, the change did not update in the Heroku, With the help of tutor support i manage to resolve the problem by resetting postgres in Heroku.
 3. I have difficulties in understanding  how to render the templates.
 Manage to resolve the problem by reviewing the walkthroughs multiple times.
+4. I have two errors in the console Uncaught TypeError: emailjs is undefined and Uncaught ReferenceError: $ is not defined.
+It is not fixed yet.

 ## Deployment
   First we need to go to github website to create a new repositary using code Institute Template.
 Followed by giving a new name of the website.Then need to click the create repositary button.
 After click the button it will bring us to go to another page, which contains the green button labelled as Gitpod.Click the Gitpod button will bring us to the Gitpod Workspace for coding screen.